 In most educational institutions there is only a general budget for IT.
 In theory, all IT security expenses, such as training, encryption software and the personnel costs of data protection officers, would have to be paid from the budget.

 Practically however, these expenses compete with the cost of hardware.
 These include, for example, tablets or interactive whiteboards – devices that can be seen and touched, that significantly change teaching, are fun, and make an impression.

 In comparison with such visible changes, data protection is naturally at the bottom of the list.
 In my experience, software that could secure the school's entire IT system and data storage on private computers is not the most popular investment.
 If encryption software competes against prestige programs, it will lose out, if the budget is small.

 3. Status Quo is a Hotchpotch with Holes

 The current situation at schools is differing strongly.
 There are several reasons for this.

-On the one hand, we have the schools that strictly adhere to the specifications of the respective state data protection officers.
-These schools are often obstructed because the state data protection officers have been chronically overloaded since the GDPR came into effect on 25 May 2018.
-Some of the recommendations for action to the school management on the websites of the state data protection authorities have not yet been updated.
+On the one hand, we have the schools that want to strictly adhere to the specifications of the respective state data protection officers.
+However, these schools are often obstructed, because the state data protection officers have been chronically overstreached since the GDPR came into effect on May 25, 2018.
+Theoretically, the websites of the state data protection authorities give recommendations for action to the school management.
+But some of them have not even been updated, since the GDPR cam into effect.